 High Turndown Electronic Modulation - The furnace controller will ignite the necessary manifold(s) at 100% for 10 seconds.
-The main burner gas valves will then modulate from 100% down to a minimum of 25% as needed.
-The combustion blower will change between high and low speed to maintain acceptable combustion airflow.
-If less heat is needed, a manifold section will be turned off.
-Each time a manifold section is initialized, the manifold section will ignite at 100%.
+The main burner gas valves will then modulate from 100% down to

+8:1 Stage Control - The furnace controller will ignite the necessary manifolds at 100% for 10 seconds. after which the unit or furnace controller will operate the manifolds at high and low fire.
+Each time a manifold is initialized, the manifold will ignite at 100%.